algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Functional.md

 ---

 ## 1. Introduction

-The goal of this project is to create a device.
-It would listen to conversations and detect whether the language is English or French.
-The students will not interact with the device.
+The goal of this project is to create a device that would listen to conversations and detect whether the language is English or French.
+The students would not interact with the device.

-A color will be emitted following the language spoken (green for good English, red for French, and blue for other languages).
+A color would be emitted following the language spoken (green for good English, red for French, and blue for other languages).

 We have 9 weeks to complete this project, from April 25th to June 24th, 2022.

 ### Team

-The team will be composed of:
+The team is composed of:

 - Clémentine CUREL as Project Manager
 - Louis DE LAVENNE DE CHOULOT DE CHABAUD-LA-TOUR as Tech Leader